NCAS-CMS/cfdm/docs/source/installation.rst

 ----

-During installation the `!cfdump` command line tool is also installed, which generates text descriptions of the field constructs contained in a netCDF dataset.
+During installation the ``cfdump`` command line tool is also installed, which generates text descriptions of the field constructs contained in a netCDF dataset.

 .. _Tests: